benjaminmetzler/benjaminmetzler/README.md

 This is a place I put some of my code, thoughts, and TILs.
 Mostly it keeps me from losing anything.

 I am an [aphant](https://en.wikipedia.org/wiki/Aphantasia) and [cross-dominant](https://en.wikipedia.org/wiki/Cross-dominance) handed.
-I like to listen to audiobooks, learn new technologies, and spend time with my family.
+I like to eat pickles, listen to audiobooks, learn new technologies, and spend time with my family.

 <!--
 **benjaminmetzler/benjaminmetzler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.